-The Program It was a pleasure to host our founding families in a Summer Expedition program last month, in which families of our Early Learning Center and Lower School programs participated in a week’s worth of immersive activities in Washington D.C.
+It was a pleasure to host our founding families in a Summer Expedition program last month, in which families of our Early Learning Center and Lower School programs participated in a week’s worth of immersive activities in Washington D.C.

 In exploring our city’s treasures, we enjoyed a wonderful week of learning, adventuring, laughing, connecting, and sharing as we came together as a Whittle community.